mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines.md

 # Voice, Tone and Writing Style Guidelines

-Below are a start of voice, tone and writing style guidelines for public web properties to be iterated on:
+Below is a start of voice, tone and writing style guidelines for public web properties.
+This is a work in progress, to be iterated on:

 **Voice and Tone**:

-* Use simple, plain language that is easy to consume
+* Use simple, plain language that is easy to understand
-* Use direct, casual tone instead of an overly informal tone
+* Use direct, casual tone instead of an informal tone
 * Use the active voice

 **Writing Style**:

+* Write clearly and concisely - get to the point quickly and concisely without losing valuable information
 * Work on the premise that "Every page is page 1", as a large portion of users enters our documentation from a Google search
-* Get to the point quickly and concisely without losing valuable information
 * Focus on what the target audience wants to accomplish by being practical/outcome-focused
 * Break long sections into smaller, easily digestable subpages
 * Have at most one key point or action per paragraph